Duchy of Burgundy: Origins

 The Duchy of Burgundy was a successor of the earlier Kingdom of the Burgundians, which evolved out of territories ruled by the Burgundians, an East Germanic tribe that arrived in Gaul in the 5th century.
 The Burgundians settled in the area around Dijon, Chalon-sur-Saône, Mâcon, Autun and Châtillon-sur-Seine, and gave the name to the region.
 The Kingdom of the Burgundians was annexed by the Merovingian King of the Franks, Childebert I, in 534, following their defeat by the Franks.
 It was recreated, however, on several occasions when Frankish territories were redivided between the sons on the death of a Frankish king.

 As part of the Kingdom of the Franks, Burgundy maintained a semi-autonomous existence, with the Burgundians maintaining their own law code, the Loi Gombette.
 However, southern Burgundy was pillaged by the Saracen invasion of the 8th century.
 When Charles Martel drove the invaders out, he divided Burgundy into four commands: Arles-Burgundy, Vienne-Burgundy, Alamanic Burgundy and Frankish Burgundy.
 He appointed his brother Childebrand governor of Frankish Burgundy.

-Under the Carolingians, Burgundian separatism lessened and Burgundy became a purely geographical term, referring only to the area of the counties of the former Burgundy.
+Under the Carolingians, Burgundian separatism lessened and Burgundy became a mainly geographical term, referring only to the area of the counties of the former Burgundy.
+Both the later Duchy of Burgundy and the Free County of Burgundy emerged from these counties, aided by the collapse of Carolingian centralism and frequent divisions of the Frankish domains during the 9th century.
+Already in 839, emperor Louis the Pious decided to divide Burgundian counties between his sons, by awarding most to Lothair I, and the rest to Charles the Bald (Geneva, Lyons, Chalon, Amous, Oscheret, Langres, Toul), but that initial division had to be renegotiated after emperors death in 840.